Comment on the WBDG

 • Incorporate water efficiency and conservation in construction specifications.

-• Use low or ultra low water-efficient plumbing fixtures and integrate other water-saving devices into buildings.
+• Use high efficiency plumbing fixtures and integrate other water-saving devices into buildings.

 • Design landscape for water efficiency through the use of native plants that are tolerant of local soil and rainfall conditions.

-• Meter water usage; employ measurement and verification methods; comply with the Department of Energy's International Performance Measurement and Verification Protocol (IPMVP) (PDF 2.5 MB) for water use.
+• Meter water usage; employ measurement and verification methods; comply with the Department of Energy's International Performance Measurement and Verification Protocol (IPMVP) for water use.

-• Install water-conserving cooling towers designed with delimiters to reduce drift and evaporation.
+• Install water-conserving cooling towers designed with delimiters to reduce drift and evaporation, and consider hybrid cooling towers to allow dry-cooling when climatic conditions allow.

-• Reduce evaporation through controlled scheduled irrigation at dawn and dusk.
+• Reduce evaporation through controlled scheduled irrigation that avoids watering during the hottest part of the day.

 • Eliminate leaks; caulk around pipes and plumbing fixtures; conduct annual checks of hoses and pipes.